Connect with a certified trainer for free

 When to see a doctor

 If you have sustained an injury to the foot and have pain and swelling on the outside of the foot, stop all activity and make an appointment with an orthopedic specialist.
 During your appointment, your doctor will ask you to recount what happened at the time of your injury.
-He/she will examine the foot for signs of a metatarsal fracture, such as tenderness, swelling, and bruising along the fifth metatarsal.
+He/she will examine the foot for signs of a foot fracture, such as tenderness, swelling, and bruising along the fifth metatarsal.

 Non-operative treatment